ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 ## Requesting Reviews

 If a project isn't setup with [codeowners](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) when you open a pull request, and mark it ready for review, you'll need to get your peers to review it.
-Every repository should have two different Github teams added to it (at minimum): `project_name-admins` and `project_name`, request the **non admin** team for review will allow your whole team to receive a notification about your new pull request.
+Every repository should have two different GitHub teams added to it (at minimum): `project_name-admins` and `project_name`, request the **non admin** team for review will allow your whole team to receive a notification about your new pull request.

 ## Changelog